 - However, most of the potent nutrients, minerals and antioxidants are locked within the non-fat component of cocoa.
 Therefore, it’s best to choose the darkest, highest-quality and preferably raw chocolate you can find, as these types will contain more of the nutrient-dense cacao component.
 Plus, some people say that milk in dairy milk chocolate can block the uptake of antioxidants from chocolate, so that’s another reason to go for dark!

-- Although the research is unclear, some people claim that chocolate can trigger migraines.
+- You may have heard that chocolate can be a mood enhancer.
 Therefore, if you suffer from migraines regularly, you may wish to moderate your chocolate intake and monitor if it makes a difference.

 Our verdict?
 Eat sensible quantities of dark, dairy-free chocolate a few times a week.
 In fact, one study suggests just 20g every three days is enough to get some benefits!
 (Otherwise, you can do what I do and add a scoop of the Food Matters Superfood Chocolate to smoothies and baking.
 It’s got all the goodness of pure cacao, without any of the unhealthy fats and sugars that many chocolates contain.)

 Whatever you choose, go for the highest quality and savor each mouthful!

 What Is Your Favorite Way To Enjoy Chocolate Healthfully?

 Do you have a passion for nutrition & natural healing?.
 Learn more about the Food Matters Nutrition Certification Program here.